tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Sarthakux/index.md

 ###  NEWS APP

  _description_ An application which fetches data from a news API.
-The news varies from matters like Covid19 to politics.
+The news varies from matters like Covid19 to sports.

  _stack_ ReactJS,CSS